FAQs: Making a complaint about a company’s accounts

 How do I make a complaint about a set of accounts?

-First, you should check that the complaint falls within the Conduct Committee’s scope as set out in the Operating Procedures.
-Details for contacting us in respect of corporate reporting review matters are set out on the FRC’s contact page.
+First, you should check that the entity and the nature of the complaint falls within the scope as set out in the FRC Corporate Reporting Review Operating Procedures.
+The ‘Complaints’ section of the FRC’s website provides information about the entities and types of complaints we can review, our processes for doing so and includes the online form to submit your complaint or referral.
 It is important to set out your complaint clearly, referring, where possible, to a specific breach of accounting or reporting rules.

 Can I speak to someone in the corporate reporting review team?

-You can call to check if a matter is likely to fall within the Conduct Committee’s remit, but a written explanation of your concern is more likely to avoid misunderstanding.
+You can call to check if a matter is likely to fall within the FRC’s remit, but a written explanation of your concern is more likely to avoid misunderstanding.

 I have been told that my complaint is not being pursued.
 Why might that be?

 There are a number of reasons why this might be the case.
-The entity that is the subject of the complaint may not fall within the Conduct Committee’s corporate reporting review remit or the complaint itself may not fall within the Conduct Committee’s scope as set out in its Operating Procedures.
-Where appropriate, if a case does not fall within the Conduct Committee’s remit, we may direct you to another authority.
+The entity that is the subject of the complaint may not fall within the FRC’s corporate reporting review remit or the complaint itself may not fall within the scope as set out in the FRC Corporate Reporting Review Operating Procedures.
+Where appropriate, if a complaint does not fall within the FRC’s remit, we may direct you to another authority.

-What type of financial information is within the scope of the Conduct Committee?
+What type of financial information is within the scope of the FRC?

-The financial accounts, directors’ and strategic reports of UK public companies, large private companies, limited liability partnerships and certain overseas companies listed on the UK market are all within scope.
+The financial accounts, directors’ and strategic reports of UK public companies, large private companies, limited liability partnerships and certain overseas companies listed on the UK Main Market are all within scope.
 This includes interim and annual accounts, but not press releases, trading statements or other financial reports that a company may publish from time to time.
+AIM quoted companies registered overseas are not in scope; nor are the interim accounts of UK registered companies quoted on AIM.

-What sort of issues does the Conduct Committee deal with?
+What sort of corporate reporting issues does the FRC deal with?

 Possible breaches of accounting rules or failure to make disclosures required by the Companies Act or accounting standards.

-The complaint is reviewed by staff in the corporate reporting review team.
+The complaint is reviewed by staff in the corporate reporting review team to determine whether the entity and matter are within the FRC’s remit.
 If there is, or may be, a question of whether a report complies with relevant accounting or reporting requirements, the CRR Director will write to the company Chairman seeking further information and explanations.
 In the course of our review, we may find other issues which we may wish to raise with the company.

 Will my identity be revealed to the company?

-Can I speak to members of the corporate reporting review team, the Conduct Committee or the FRRP about the progress of my complaint?
+Can I speak to members of the corporate reporting review team or the FRC’s central complaints team about the progress of my complaint?

 Will I be informed of the outcome of my complaint?